hz2538/ui-design-grader/README.md

     >contains the computer-vision methods that refine the output of generative models.

 * flask/testimage
-> The test images for users.
+> contains the test images for users.
 You can upload those to the website.

-* flask/config.ini
+* flask/install.sh
+> contains the steps of enviromental settings.

+wsgi.py
+> the script to import the app package and start the server.

+requirements.txt
+> the pip list of the enviroment.

-*ecbm6040 backend*
+*spark backend*

 * ecbm6040/dataloader
 >contains a custom dataloader than can read medical images (NIFTI files) using the specialized nibabel library and MATLAB matrices (.mat files) using scipy.io.loadmat library.